 SHOP THE POST

-What did you think of these 15 reasons to plan a city break to Athens?
+What did you think of these 15 reasons to visit Athens on a city break?
 Are you thinking of visiting Athens or has this post inspired you to do so?
 If you enjoyed reading this, please leave me a comment in the box below.
 X

 Want to read more on Athens?
-Look out for my Athens City Guide, coming soon.
+Look out for my Athens City Guide.

 For more on information on Greece, visit DiscoverGreece.com